hfakoor222/Palo_Alto_Scripting/README.md

 <Element 'action' at 0x000002A06CE40130>
 ```

-The script drills down into the XML grouping of the data structures of the firewall and returns a report of mismatched policies or configurations.

 For example notice in below the script will return services that exist in one Firewall and not the other.
 But it will also return services that exist in both firewalls but configured differently.
 If service-http (or http) exists in one firewall and not other we return difference.